CSBP-CPSE/OpenTabulate/docs/CONTRIB.md

 ### Force tag

 The `force` tag is a JSON object.
-It is special in that the value of a key in `force` overrides every entry of the column defined by key by overwriting it with the corresponding value.
-For example,placing
+It is special in that the value of a key in `force` overrides every entry of the resulting CSV column defined by key, by overwriting it with the corresponding value.
+For example, placing

 ```javascript
 	"force": {